 Ladies and Gentlemen, please belatedly welcome (clockwise from top left) Dan Jones, Raymond W. Templeton, Glenn J. Zamorski and Conrad Lerman to the pantheon of Purple Heart recipients long overdue.

 With the decision in Ft.
 Hood, Texas to award Purple Hearts to all the wounded and dead at the hands of the crazy raghead Major, it only seems natural that this 48-year holdover be settled and the debt to America’s fallen paid in full.
 Actually, in 1993, Congress opted to do away with this and award the medal regardless of whose bullets were involved.
 How in good conscience could you put troops in harm’s way in any conflict (or war) and deny them a medal based on it being the wrong flavor of ordnance fired by the wrong party?
-From my own personal experience, I have observed that bullets are notorious for being pro-equal opportunity.
+From my own personal experience, I have observed that bullets are notorious for being equal opportunity seekers.
 Some Poohbah figured this out in Iraqistan and made the magnanimous gesture of mis-awarding it (in the Military’s tortured mind) while others were denied under like circumstances.

 The downside is that eventually Purple Hearts will be awarded for ingrown toenail owies that occur in near-combat situations.
 I can’t say Ft.
-Hood was a combat environment no matter how much it felt like it.
+Hood was a combat environment no matter how much it might of felt like it.
 Make no mistake.
 I do not imply that the medal should or should not have been awarded to those wounded and killed by Major Hassan.
 I merely point out the circumstances (non-combat) do not remotely qualify them for the award.
-By this metric, the medal could, in the future, lose any intrinsic meaning of the sacrifice involved.
+By this metric, the medal could, in the future, lose any intrinsic meaning of the sacrifice involved prior to the actual wound.
 This disturbs me.
 The award of the medal had gradually been relaxed in a meaningful manner and the award for friendly fire was well within the parameters of what most would constitute a logical interpretation.
 In the heat of combat, bad things happen to good folks.
 When we got a FRAG order for TIC (troops in contact) and rushed to a beleaguered Lima Site, we tried to be as careful as possible when marking it for the airstrike.
 Napalm respects no one-friend or foe.
 Shit happens.
 To deny a medal simply because the wrong troops administered the ordnance is certainly not what Gen. George Washington envisioned when he created the medal.

-As we know Secretary Hagel was faced with this dilemma in the formative stages of the new medal for drone operators which would have ranked above a Bronze Star.
+As we know Secretary Chuck Hagel was faced with this dilemma in the formative stages of the new medal for drone operators which would have ranked above a Bronze Star.
 Would choking on M&Ms or spilling Mountain Dew on your tunic further entitle you to a V for Valor as well?
 You can see where I am heading with this.
 A Purple Heart implies much more than the cloth and the color.
-It is (or used to be) testimony to bravery under fire much like a Combat Infantry Badge where you had the misfortune to incur a permanent reminder of your encounter rather than a stain on your uniform.
+It is (or used to be) testimony to bravery under fire much like a Combat Infantry Badge where you have the misfortune to incur a permanent mental reminder of your encounter rather than a mere stain on your uniform.

 Constantly moving the goal posts for any medal criteria cheapens them for all those who came before.
 Perhaps it would be smarter to create a “friendly fire” medal for those rare folks who encounter this at the Fort Hoods across the fruited plain.
-Mayhap even a similar (or the same) medal for those near-combat experiences in the rear echelons like Kuwait where the potential, imminent threat of violence was ever-present from-well-from someone or something.
+Mayhap even a similar (or the same) medal for those near-combat experiences in the rear echelons like Kuwait where the potential, imminent threat of violence was ever-present from… well…from someone or something.
 Perhaps food poisoning from MREs?
 I have read there are cases of Vets filing for PTSD in these circumstances.
 I make no judgement on their choice to file or their belief they were irreparably and permanently injured/harmed.
 I merely employ my “Devil’s advocate” argument to bring it up for discussion.

 This approach to medals eerily reminds me of the proclivity among youth sports leagues nowadays.
 In the nineties, my son played soccer.
 One year, they ceased awarding trophies to only the most successful team at the end of the season.
-In lieu of this, all teams were given the same size trophy for “participation” so Jane’s and Johnny’s feelings wouldn’t be irreparably damaged and their psyche forever rent asunder by the failure to be a winner.
+In lieu of this, all teams were given the same size trophy as a “participant” so Jane’s and Johnny’s feelings wouldn’t be irreparably damaged and their psyche forever rent asunder by the failure to be a winner.
 What the hey?
 Everyone’s a winner.
 14 missions on the soccer field and a campaign medal for participation.
 Onward for St. George!
 God sends the Right!

 Mind you, this is my opinion.
 I come from the old world metric that says a military medal should be a reward for a given action- especially a heroic one.
 By rights, the more heroic the action, the higher the award should be.
 At this rate, the town of Sandy Hook, Connecticut will be awarding Medals of Honor for the poor children struck down by that insane Lanza fellow.
 Eventually, every town in America will be striking their own for their citizens and policemen.
 Wait.
 They already do.
 Hell, many of you may have already won an award and are simply unaware of it.